NickBot-dev/post-install-config/README.md

 </p>
 <p>
 Service Level Agreements (SLAs) are used to define and enforce response and resolution timeframes for support tickets.
 They help ensure that tickets are addressed within acceptable time limits, improving accountability and customer satisfaction.
-The purposes of SLAs consist of Time-Based Expectations, Prioritization, Automation & Escalation, & Performance Tracking.
+The purposes of SLAs consist of time-based expectations, prioritization, automation & escalation, & performance tracking.
 </p>
 <br />